Quick Facts

 ——

-Mount St. Mary’s College (now a University) – (Acquired all of Chester Place after Estelle Doheny died.
+Mount St. Mary’s University – (Acquired all of Chester Place after Estelle Doheny died.
 The ‘Doheny Campus’ officially opened in 1962; whereupon, 21 Chester Place continued to be a rental until its demise)

 * since there is not a Los Angeles City Directory for every year, dates of occupancy are an estimation (as close as I possibly can).